Skip to main content

 3. Specify whether to trim users:

-• When set to True, each Tweet returned includes only the author's numerical ID in the user object.
+• When set to True, each Tweet returned contains only the author's numerical ID in the user object.

-• When set to False, the complete user object is returned.
+• When set to False, X returns the complete user object.

-4. Enable the Normalize option to standardize result structures for easy table import.
+4. Enable the Normalize option to standardize result structures, which handles table import.

 5. Select the Extract Method.